-"The Crystal Family, along with the entire travel community, continues to navigate this unprecedented and rapidly evolving global health situation, which has caused uncertainty and unease for travelers around the world," Crystal CEO Tom Wolber said on the line's website.
+"The Crystal Family, along with the entire travel community, continues to navigate this unprecedented and rapidly evolving global health situation, which has caused uncertainty and unease for travelers around the world," Crystal CEO Tom Wolber said on the line's website during the last round of voyage suspensions.
 "Our utmost priority continues to be the safety of our guests and crew and, as such, we are closely monitoring recommendations from global health authorities and developments from relevant government authorities including the Administration’s recent announcement of a 30-day air restriction prohibiting many foreign visitors, who have been in Europe over the last two weeks, from entering the U.S."

 Crystal will automatically apply the future cruise credit, but passengers electing a refund will need to visit

 According to a statement on the Crystal Cruises website: "We will be communicating these changes to our booked guests and their travel advisors directly.
 On behalf of everyone at Crystal, we thank our guests for their understanding and patience as we navigate this ever-changing situation, and we look forward to welcoming them on a future voyage."